 Considering Antique China

-Many times those really old patterns, like the various designs found on Haviland Limoges dinnerware, will give you a bit more trouble when it comes to identification and collecting.
+The really old patterns, such as the various designs found on Haviland Limoges dinnerware, will likely give you a bit more trouble when it comes to identification and collecting.
 That doesn’t mean it can’t be done, just that it may be more of a challenge in some instances.
-And depending on the pattern you inherited or selected, antique dishes can be a bit harder to locate.
+Depending on the pattern you inherited or selected, antique dishes can be a bit harder to locate.
 That’s especially true when it comes to serving pieces, which can also be quite pricey.
-Look at all the highs and lows... for antique dinnerware pieces in your chosen pattern, and decide if there are too many that are going to be out of your budget range before getting serious.
+Look at all the highs and lows for antique dinnerware pieces in your chosen pattern, and decide if there are too many that are going to be out of your budget range before getting serious.

 04 of 04